guhjy/magicfor/README.md

 #> [1] FALSE
 ```

-The function also clean the stored values.
+The function also clear the stored values.

 ```r